 - Pasteurization units for heat treatment

-- Homogenizers for uniform texture
+- Homogenizers for consistent texture

 - Automated bottling machines